 Looking to start a green border or bring plants into your home?
 RHS’ website provides a comprehensive guide to indoor and outdoor plants and how to care for them.
-Plant shops all over the country have been offering deliveries on plants and supplies, it’s worth checking out what is available in your area!
+Plant shops all over the country have been offering deliveries on plants and supplies, so it’s worth checking out what is available in your area!

 Take advantage of technology

 A number of organisations are responding to the current crisis and using technology themselves to help us access their green spaces.
 The Cambridge University Botanic Garden, for example, is sharing weekly ‘Wellness Wanders’.
-These are short recordings of the “sights, colours and sounds of the unfolding Spring” inside the university’s garden.
-These wonderful videos allow us to have a peek at this iconic garden which contains a plant collection of over 8,000 species!
+These are short recordings of the “sights, colours and sounds of the unfolding spring” inside the university’s garden.
+These wonderful videos allow us to have a peek at this iconic garden which contains a plant collection of over 8,000 species.

-Other virtual options include watching our favourite nature documentary or going on a virtual nature walk.
+Other virtual options include watching your favourite nature documentary or going on a virtual nature walk.
 And here at least we are no longer contained by lockdown.
-We can go on a walk by a lake, hike up a mountain or stroll along grasslands surrounded by African wildlife – all of this is available here on YouTube!
+We can go on a walk by a lake, hike up a mountain or stroll along grasslands surrounded by African wildlife – all of this is available on YouTube!

 (1) van den Berg, M. M. H. E., Maas, J., Muller, R., Braun, A., Kaandorp, W., van Lien, R., van Poppel, M. N. M., van Mechelen, W., & van den Berg, A. E. (2015).
 Autonomic Nervous System Responses to Viewing Green and Built Settings: Differentiating Between Sympathetic and Parasympathetic Activity.
 International Journal of Environmental Research and Public Health, 12(12), 15860–15874. https://doi.org/10.3390/ijerph121215026